 It is taking over.

-Now Terry Brooks can get away with it for two reasons:
+Now Terry Brooks can get away with it for three reasons:

 1) He is older and entitled to a senior moment.

 2) He is a best-selling author and there is nothing like success to romanticize a little eccentricity.

 While I will one day be older, if the gods allow, the success isn’t assured.
 I am going to have to learn to curb my imagination, to stay in this world until sleep or time in front of a computer allows.
 A few glasses of single malt can also help.

 But I don’t want to block it.
 My characters are part of my life, their challenges are my problems, and their triumphs are my successes.
 If I block them out just once, will they come back when I beckon them?